karocean9/Python/README.md

 # Valid Phone number using regular expressions

-You are given some input, and you are required to check whether they are valid mobile numbers.
+You are given some input n, and you are required to check whether they are valid mobile numbers.
-A valid mobile number is a ten digit number starting with a7,8 or 9.
+A valid mobile number is a ten digit number starting with a 7,8 or 9.

 Constraints
 1<=n<=10